pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 In both cases, `dest = src` performs a simple bitwise copy of `src`'s contents and moves the result into `dest`, the only difference is that in the case of _"a move"_ the borrow checker invalidates the `src` variable and makes sure it's not used anywhere else later and in the case of _"a copy"_ `src` remains valid and usable.

 In a nutshell: Copies _are_ moves.
 Moves _are_ copies.
-Only the borrow checker knows the difference.
+The only difference is how they're treated by the borrow checker.

 For a more concrete example of a move, imagine `src` was a `Vec<i32>` and its contents looked something like this: